karaoke-dev/karaoke/README.md

 ## Status

-Some feature is still developing, but exist feature should works fine.
+Some feature is still developing, but exist feature should work fine.

 Feel free to report bugs if found.

 ## How to run this project

-The fastest way is download [release](https://github.com/karaoke-dev/karaoke/releases) dil file and throw into lazer like [other customize ruleset](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide) do.
+The fastest way is download [release](https://github.com/karaoke-dev/karaoke/releases) dll file and throw it into lazer like [other custom rulesets](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide).
-Or you can compile yourself.
+Or you can compile it by yourself.

 If wants to try on other platform like android or ios, you might use [launcher](https://github.com/karaoke-dev/launcher).
-Notice : Launcher is still under develop so it might not working.
+Notice : The launcher is still under development, so it might not work.

 ## License